Piano Audition Guidelines

 Recorded Audition Instructions:

 On-campus auditions are preferred and required for applicants living within 300 miles.
-If a recorded audition is necessary, please submit a DVD or link to your video online using the same guidelines for on-campus auditions.
+If a recorded audition is necessary, please upload a video to a video hosting platform like YouTube or Vimeo using the same guidelines for on-campus auditions:

 - Please announce each piece before it is performed allowing sufficient breaks between selections.